sebschrader/bluemix-promocodes/README.md

 # Export the CloudFoundry environment
 cf env <app>

-# Add the VCAP_SERVICES variable to your environment
+# Add the VCAP_SERVICES and CONFIG variables to your environment
 VCAP_SERVICES=<long-JSON-string>
+CONFIG=config.py

 # Start the app
 python2